olm1ghty/dbd-hook-counter/README.md

 ## How to use
 > Supported platforms: only Windows.
 ---
-> Disclaimer: Works with DBD in `Windowed Fullscreen` mode.
+> Works with DBD in `Windowed Fullscreen` mode.
 Doesn't work in Fullscreen mode - this mode doesn't allow for the overlay to be displayed on top of it.
+---
+> Multiple monitors?
+Launch the app on the same monitor you launch DBD.
 ---

 1. Launch the app.